temujin9/mezovy/religion.md

 ## Morilorian Occultism
 - Inner cabal of LE leaders of The Church
-  - Generally limited to priests of Zorya, Simargl, and Veles
+  - Generally limited to priests of Zorya, Chernabog and Veles
 - Source of the immortal ghoul clique
 - Fae cult descended from gnomish practices
   - Also the source of Jerry's sin-eating group